Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Introduction

 This manuscript aims to evaluate the effectiveness and potential benefits of Flettner rotors on ships in an initial design stage using inviscid Eulerian CFD strategies.
-The presented method utilizes a volume force approach to realistically adjust the fluid circulation generated by the Flettner rotor.
-The presented method follows a classical, incompressible Finite-Volume-Method with co-located variable arrangement.
-The main difference to viscid approaches refers to the adaptation of wall boundary conditions from no-slip to slip treatment.
-In addition to a reduced number of transport equations, the approach allows for significantly coarser temporal and spatial discretization efforts, especially in the near-wall region, resulting in reduced numerical efforts.
-The necessary rotor circulation is adjusted by a suitable volume force model in rotor adjacent volumes/cells/elements, whereby the force magnitude is adaptively adjusted during runtime to arrive at a prescribed rotor rotation rate.
-In order to approximate flow fields governing the above equations for various rotor configurations, we aim at an evaluation procedure that minimizes software interfaces (e.g., different geometry and meshing engines) and re-uses as many routines of the actual CFD code as possible.
+The presented method uses a volume force approach to model the fluid circulation generated by the Flettner rotor realistically.
+The presented method follows a classical incompressible Finite-Volume Method with a co-located variable arrangement.
+The main difference from viscous approaches is the adaptation of the wall boundary conditions from no-slip to slip.
+In addition to fewer transport equations to solve, the approach allows significantly coarser temporal and spatial discretization, especially in the near-wall region, resulting in reduced numerical effort.
+The necessary rotor circulation is adjusted by a suitable volume force model in the rotor-adjacent volumes/cells/elements, with the force magnitude adaptively adjusted during runtime to achieve a prescribed rotor rotation rate.
+To approximate the flow fields governing the above equations for various rotor configurations, we aim to develop an evaluation procedure that minimizes software interfaces (e.g., different geometry and meshing engines) and reuses as many routines of the actual CFD code as possible.
+Further features of the approach are (a) the ability to predict lift and its induced resistances, (b) rotor-rotor and rotor-superstructure interactions, and (c) the overall possibility to perform a design space exploration while (d) assembling high-parametric input for, e.g., power prediction tools, cf. \cite{reche2021performance, lee2021prediction}

 The proposed strategy requires an interface to the simulation software in order to prescribe momentum sources, e.g., via suitable user coding.
-As a result, the methodology can be simply transferred to various CFD solver's.
-Due to the straight forward body force based rotor model control, the method is highly automat able, especially due to the simple geometry parameterization of Flettner rotors in combination with external grid generators and the consideration of the entire relative wind spectrum ranging from $0^\circ \leq \alpha < 360^\circ$.
+As a result, the methodology can be transferred to various CFD solvers.
+Due to the straightforward body-force-based rotor model control, the method is highly automatable, especially given the simple geometry parameterization of Flettner rotors in combination with external grid generators and the consideration of the entire relative wind spectrum, $0^\circ \leq \alpha < 360^\circ$.
 Hence, the approach allows the systematic investigation of general Flettner rotor configurations, ranging from different dimensions (aspect ratio, end plate to rotor diameter) over position to interaction aspects.